Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 }

-Thus, by passing a variable’s address to a function, you can modify the original value.
-This technique, known as “pass-by-reference (call by reference)”, is widely used.
+In this way, by passing the address of the variable to the function, you can modify the original value.
+This is widely used as a technique for “pass by reference.”

-In C, when an array is passed to a function it is automatically treated as a pointer.
-In other words, the address of the first element of the array is passed to the function, allowing its contents to be modified inside the function.
+In C, when an array is passed to a function, it is automatically treated as a pointer.
+In other words, the address of the first element of the array is passed to the function, so the contents can be modified inside the function.

 void setValues(int *arr, int size) {